JennaDahan/Movie-Correlation-Project/README.md

 ### Purpose
-- To analyse the **correlation** of the movie budget, comapny, and country to the gross income amongst different movies.
+- To analyse the **correlation** of the movie budget, company, and country to the gross income amongst different movies.

 ### Specific Tasks to Explore in Python
 - **Step 1**: Importing libraries, reading in the data, and viewing the data.